isomerpages/moe-teckgheepri/_our-school/P1 2024 Registration.md

 P1 2024 Registration
 P1 registration is conducted over several phases.
 These registration phases apply to children who Singapore Citizens and Singapore Permanent Residents born between 2 January 2017 and 1 January 2018 (both dates inclusive).
 The 2023 P1 Registration Exercise will be conducted fully online at MOE P1 Registration Portal.
 Similar to last year, there will not be any in-person registration at schools.

-Please refer to the MOE website at https://www.moe.gov.sg/primary/p1-registration for more information on P1 Registration exercise, P1 Registration Portal, phases and key dates.</a>
+Please refer to the MOE website at https://www.moe.gov.sg/primary/p1-registration for more information on P1 Registration exercise, P1 Registration Portal, phases and key dates.